SantoshUppuluri/To-do-list/README.md

   CSS
   Javascript

-   Features of TO DO LIst
+   Features of TO DO LIST
    we can delete
    we can add  and
    we can  make marks as completes